dwold113/The-AI-Engineer-Challenge/TEST_RESULTS_SUMMARY.md

 4. ✅ **"abstract geometric patterns in blue and purple"** - Abstract but visual
 5. ✅ **"cozy coffee shop interior with warm lighting"** - Interior scene
 6. ✅ **"vintage library with bookshelves and reading nook"** - Detailed interior
-7. ✅ **"aurora borealis over snowy mountains"** - Natural phenomenon
+7. ⚠️ **"aurora borealis over snowy mountains"** - Natural phenomenon
+   - **Note:** Test showed success, but user reports failure.
+May be intermittent content policy issue.
 8. ✅ **"minimalist workspace with plants"** - Minimal but visual

 **Edge Cases (All Passed):**